ZephaniahQ/SFML-ImGui-ShapeRender/README.md

 Both libraries used are platform independant so build system is the only thing that will differ.
 I am working in a WSL Debian environment and using GNU make as my build system.

-For running this code in Windows you will find many tutorials to setup a project with SFML + ImGui-SFML online, after that you can just coppy the source files.
+For running this code in Windows you will find many tutorials to setup a Visual Studio project with SFML + ImGui-SFML online, after that you can just coppy the source files.

 Or you may use a build system like CMAKE and set it up like my make file.

 # Note: